junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Why didn't you call me?"
 Sam frowns deeper.

 "You got out," Dean nods at their surroundings.
 And the woman who's now pointedly keeping herself busy outside the door in the small yard.
-"Last time you got out, you lived with a girl you'd like to marry, and I'm the one pull you back in.
+"Last time you got out, you lived with a girl you'd like to marry, and I'm the one pulled you back in.
 I figure, better not to make the same mistake twice."

 Sam is quiet for a long time, then, "Last time I wanted out, I knew you were out there somewhere and I could always call you.
 This time, for the first time in my life, I have no one.
 I thought you were dead, Cas too.
 Dad was gone, Bobby was gone.
 I don't have anyone."
 He sniffs slightly.
 "I'm not really choosing anything, I'm just running away."

-Dean bites his lips, watching his little brother sniffing as if he's just a eight-year-old who can't find his way home -- in a way, there is truth in it.
+Dean bites his lips, watching his little brother sniffing as if he's just an eight-year-old who can't find his way home -- in a way, there is truth in it.
 He rises up from the stool and wraps his arms around him.
 Sam leans into him like he used to when he was a child.

 It feels good.

 "It's okay now, Sammy," he pats his back.
 "We're home now."

-"I'll let Amelia know," Sam is ready to head out.
+"I'll let Amelia know."
+Sam is ready to head out.
 Dean stops him.

 "You don't have to," he says.
 "You get a nice place, a nice girl.
 You don't have to give it up, if you don't want to, choosing the 'monster life' over the 'normal life'.
-In face, some new friends of ours just made that choice."
+In fact, some new friends of ours just made that choice."

 "What about you?"
 Sam asks.